influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/hassuffix.md

   - /v2.0/reference/flux/functions/strings/hasprefix
 ---

-The `strings.hasSuffix()` function tests if a string ends with a specific suffix.
+The `strings.hasSuffix()` function indicates if a string ends with a specified suffix.

 _**Output data type:** Boolean_